Difficult Family Members: Dealing and Coping

 - Be prepared to grieve.
 So often when we take our needs seriously, set boundaries and step back from a relationship because a family member didn’t respect our boundary, there is grief involved because we face the reality that the relationship is not what we wanted it to be and we realize it likely won’t get better.
 When we busy ourselves trying to change others, we can bypass grief because we’re not exercising self-care and too busy trying to be responsible for another person.
 When we pull back and allow someone to be who they are, grief is often a necessary byproduct.
 But, if done wisely, grief always brings with it a gift, not to mention wisdom, and redeems our pain guarding us from bitterness and nihilism.

-Sylvia Flanagan, LMFT is a licensed Marriage & Family Therapist in both California and Arkansas offering video based counseling in both states and also offers relationship and individual coaching nationally.
+Sylvia Flanagan, LMFT is a licensed Marriage & Family Therapist in California and Arkansas offering video based counseling in both states and also offers relationship and individual coaching nationally.
+For more information, feel free to call (619) 318-1901 or email me.